 - a.
 Are at least 18 years old - b.
 If providing transportation, have a valid North Carolina or other valid driver's license, a safe driving record and an acceptable level of automobile liability insurance - c.
-Criminal background check present no health and safety risk to beneficiary - d.
-Staff that work with beneficiaries must be qualified in the customized needs of the beneficiary as described in the ISP. - e.
+Criminal background check presents no health and safety risk to beneficiary - d.
+Staff that work with beneficiaries must be qualified in the customized needs of the beneficiary as described in the ISP.

+- e.
 Not listed in the North Carolina Health Care Abuse Registry - f.
 Qualified in CPR and First Aid - g.
-High school diploma or high school equivalency (GED) - h.
+Qualified in alternatives to restrictive interventions - h.
+High school diploma or high school equivalency (GED) - i.
 Paraprofessionals providing this service must be supervised by a qualified professional.
 Supervision must be provided according to supervision requirements specified in 10A NCAC 27G.0204 (b) (c) (f) and according to licensure or certification requirements of the appropriate discipline.